Aklite/Sentimental-analysis/README.md

 🧠 Example Predictions
 Input	Predicted Emotion
-"I failed my exam"	Sad 😢
+"I failed my exam so sad"	Sad 😢
-"I won a prize in competition!"
-Happy 😊
-"Just working on my tasks."
+"I won a prize in competition I'm happy !"
+Happy 😊 "Just working on my tasks i was neutral."
 Neutral 😐
+[ the input was mention the key words to predict the analysis correctly ("because the trained model will be have  the less datas" )]

 👨‍💻 Team Members
 Name	Role